bigspotteddog/landing-page-service/src/main/resources/static/course/full-stack-cloud-developer-mini-course/introduction.md

 The workflow diagram below describes our landing page service and the resources that will fullfil the requirements from the One-Pager.
 The resources in blue define our minimum viable product (MVP), the thing we will build first.

 ![workflow diagram](https://github.com/bigspotteddog/landing-page-service/blob/main/landing_page_service_tasked.png?raw=true)

+**Exercise:** For each square on the workflow diagram, circle the corresponding words in the one page description.

 ### Landing Page Service - Task Breakdown